Module 1: Lab - Transaction Classification Application

 [!NOTE] if you are using a non-Microsoft account (e.g. FDPO account), and if are running CodeSpaces in the browser, you may receive an error with message

-localhost refused to connect
+localhost refused to connectafter logging in.If so:

 - Copy the URL.